Table Of Contents

 We’re going to Clean everything up and make your Lines look beautiful.
 Some of my sketches end up looking pretty bad, but I know they are just a Base that you can clean up and improve later on!
 And that’s what you should think of your own sketches: bases to improve.

-(1) Alright so let’s get on with it, start drawing lines through your previous shapes.
+(1) Start by drawing lines through your previous shapes

 - Keep them loose and try to make them as steady as you can.